-Norbert (Norm) John Pike was born in 1939, in the small fishing village of Lawn, located at the tip of the Burin Peninsula in southern Newfoundland.
-He started working in the St. Lawrence fluorspar mines at a very young age while pretending to be older; as he later told a journalist, he had been shaving since he was twelve.
-Pike was fired from that job once they discovered that he was underage.
+Norbert (Norm) John Pike was born in 1939, in the small fishing village of Lawn, located at the tip of the Burin Peninsula in southern Newfoundland, where his parents owned a small grocery store.
+Pike, who had previously worked in the fisheries as a small child, started working in the St. Lawrence fluorspar mines as a kid while pretending to be older, until he was fired from that job once they discovered that he was underage.
 In 1957, like so many other Newfoundlanders before and since him, Pike moved to Ontario in search of employment at age 17.
 He found work washing cars in London, making $0.09 per vehicle.
 After two months of that, he started working on an excavation tunnel, where we would be buried for four hours due its collapse.
 Pike decided to try his luck in Toronto’s booming construction industry, where he again found work as a tunneller; a dangerous but well-paid job, where he soon became a foreman.
+Eventually he become responsible for driving the “shield” boring machine and for managing the air compression in the tunnels.
 Once he settled in that job, Pike continued his formal education by attending night school and taking correspondence courses.

 THE HOGGS HOLLOW TRAGEDY